 If you had to decide on one thing that separates you from everyone else in your industry, what would it be?
 What is your most outstanding quality?
 How do you define what makes you a rockstar?

 Figure this out and put it at the forefront of your personal brand presentation.
 If you’re great with customers, feature testimonials from past clients.
-If you have a tremendous sales records, don’t be afraid to flaunt your numbers.
+So, if you have a tremendous sales records, don’t be afraid to flaunt your numbers.

 This heading speaks for itself and it’s probably the most important thing to keep in mind with your personal brand.
 You need to be yourself.